Martin-Pitt/awesome-frontend-games/README.md

 ## Full Games

+Games where you can seriously spend a lot of time in and get immersed.

 - [Game Dev Tycoon](http://www.greenheartgames.com/app/game-dev-tycoon/)
 	* Game about running your own game development studio, running software contracts on the side to help establish it and make it big
 	* Very popular game that topped Steam charts for a while and was seen on many YouTube Let's Plays